dr-watson-hk/PocketBMPlayer/README.md

 scale_manager.c is there for setting notes in the chord track.
 If you don't care about the chord track, you can remove it from the project and remove the related code from beat_machine.c.

-It's very simple to use the player code, just as an example, to play the beat file call "demo":
+It's very simple to use the player code, just as an example, to play a beat file call "demo":

 BeatMachineCreate(playdate);